 Note: I’ve changed the pictures for this shrimp étouffée recipe as I wasn’t happy with the original pictures that I took.
-I’ve also tweaked the recipe a bit, but not by much.
+I’ve also tweaked the recipe, but not by much.

 What is Shrimp Étouffée